Entropy density benchmarking of near-term quantum circuits: Experimental Analysis

 \subsubsection{Randomisation of measurements}

 A standard classical shadows protocol should ideally randomly select a new measurement for every measurement sample.
 Changing circuits being relatively costly in execution time for some platforms like superconducting qubits, we often implement a variant where $M$ measurement settings are randomly selected and each one is executed $K$ times its number of occurrence.
 Because our experiments were limited in number of qubits ($n=3$) and therefore we were expecting to see the occurrence of most measurements and in similar number, we initially opted to derandomise the measurement choice and scan the $3^3=27$ possible measurement settings with $K=1,000$ classical snapshots of the output state for each of them.
 We were surprised to observe that this strategy generated a systematic error on the experimental entropy estimation that were later corroborated by numerical simulations (see appendix \ref{subsec:systematic_error_derand_CS}).
-To mitigate this bias, we reintroduced a random choice of measurements in our experimental results (light and dark golden error bars in Fig.~\ref{fig:QPU_run_n=3_classim_and_QPU_CS}) through two different methods of simulating random measurement choices from our experimental data retrieved from a deterministic choice of measurements.

-We proceeded as follows.
-We first select $M=50$ random measurements and count how many times each measurement is chosen.
-In method 1 (light golden error bars), we build the list of shadows for a given run of the protocol by replicating the available snapshots of the corresponding set the number of times that the measurement setting has been chosen.
-Since we still have three sets of data, we can still obtain errors bars.

-In method 2 (dark golden crosses), we build the purity estimate for a single run of the protocol by exploiting the three available sets of snapshots for each measurement setting.
+To mitigate this bias, we reintroduced a random choice of measurements in our experimental results (light and dark golden error bars in Fig.~\ref{fig:QPU_run_n=3_classim_and_QPU_CS}) through two different methods.
+We first select $M=320$ random measurements and count how many times each measurement is chosen.
+In method 1 (light golden error bars), for a fixed run of the protocol and a fgiven choice of measurement, we build the list of shadows by replicating the measurement outcomes associated to that measurement from the corresponding derandomised run the given number of times the measurement setting was obtained.
+Since we still have three sets of data we can obtain errors bars, exactly as done before.
+In method 2 (dark golden crosses), we sacrifice the information on errors bars in order to cluster the data of the previous 3 runs into a single one that contains more realistic randomised experimental data, i.e., we build the purity estimate for a single run of the protocol by exploiting the three available sets of snapshots for each measurement setting.
 More precisely, for a given setting, the first three times a measurement occurs, we use one of the three sets of data, and if a measurement occurs more times, we cycle over them again.